~12 min read

 Write time intelligence once, apply it to every measure

 Think of a calculation group as a modifier that wraps around any measure.
-You write your base measures once (Sales, Cost, Profit), then the calculation group applies transformations like YTD, Prior Year, or YoY% to whichever measure is in the visual.
+You write your base measures once (Revenue, Cost, Profit), then the calculation group applies transformations like YTD, Prior Cycle, or YoY% to whichever measure is in the visual.
 Instead of 3 measures x 3 time views = 9 measures, you maintain 3 base measures + 1 calc group.

 The Duplication Problem